-If you want to get an overedging machine and a reliable helper in pursuing sewing goals, SINGER will definitely meet your demands.
+If you want to get an overedging machine and a reliable helper in pursuing sewing goals, the SINGER will definitely meet your demands.
 The combination of technical performance along with the company's time-proved reliability makes this device a real workhorse.
-SINGER serger combines the features of an overlock and a cover stitch machine in one device.
-SINGER 14T968DC is the only model on our shortlist that features 5-thread stitch capability, ensuring a perfect seam with rolled hems, cover hems, chain stitching, and other built-in stitch patterns on different fabric types, making all your garments look professionally done.
+The SINGER serger combines the features of an overlock and a cover stitch machine in one device.
+The SINGER 14T968DC is the only model on our shortlist that features 5-thread stitch capability, ensuring a perfect seam with rolled hems, cover hems, chain stitching, and other built-in stitch patterns on different fabric types, making all your garments look professionally done.
 Such high-efficiency machines are mainly used for a commercial apparel manufacturing, yet it is not the reason not to buy it for home use.
 Wondering how the 5-thread stitch looks like?
 Look at how the pockets on your jeans have been edged and you'll be able to recognize it right away the next time.

 Designed for Comfortable Work

-SINGER serger features a wide variety of options to make sewing an easy job.
+The SINGER serger features a wide variety of options to make sewing an easy job.
 First of all, we'd like to draw your attention to a fully automatic self-adjusting tension system that ensures perfect seams on all types of textile.
 Secondly, threading the serger is as easy as a pie owing to the automatic looper threader and a color-coded lay-in threading system.
 With no shade of a doubt, you'll give justice to an attachable clean pocket on the machine that will capture all trimmed bits in it, leaving your working place clean and neat.
 What's more, SINGER overlock machine offers 20 built-in stitch patterns to choose from and 7 different presser feet that can be snapped on in accordance with your sewing needs.
 While working with different types of fabric, you'll have an option to adjust the width and the length of a stitch, fitting all clothes you've got to edge.